 Marietta is the oldest city in Ohio founded in 1788 and named for the Queen of France, Marie Antoinette.
 LaFayette Hotel is its oldest hotel opened in 1918.
 Located where the Muskingum River meets the Ohio River, this hotel is our starting point and will be our lunch stop later in the day.

 An interesting sidelight of the tour are the flood markings on many of the downtown buildings showing how high the flood waters came.
 1913 looked like the year of a very high flood.
 Many times the flood marks were up to the second story of the old brick buildings.

 The Great Mound in Mound Cemetery was part of the tour.
-The large mound is thought to be the burial place for largest number of Revolutionary War officers buried in one location.
+The cemetery is thought to be the burial place for the largest number of Revolutionary War officers buried in one location.
 Wonder if their spirits still dwell on the hillside?

 The trolley ride ended with a ride through Historic Harmar Village where you can see the Coca Cola Museum as well as the Children’s Toy and Doll Museum.
 Gives you lots of interesting places perhaps for another day.